Minna Harkavy

+Biography

-She was born in Estonia to Yoel and Hannah Rothenberg and immigrated to the United States around 1900.
-She studied at the Art Students League, at Hunter College and in Paris with Antoine Bourdelle.
+Harkavy was born in Estonia to Yoel and Hannah Rothenberg and immigrated to the United States around 1900.
+She studied at the Art Students League of New York, at Hunter College, and in Paris with Antoine Bourdelle.

 Harkavy was a WPA Federal Art Project artist, for whom she created a 1942 wood relief piece, Industry and Landscape of Winchendon for the post office in Winchendon, Massachusetts.